Sunday, February 27, 2022

 I read this book for The Japanese Literature Challenge 15

 Personal note: In this novel the eccentric character Midori suggests eating lunch in the Takashimaya Department store in Nihonbashi, to which the hero of the novel expresses surprise and dismay.
 One imagines that in 1969 a cool-cat college student like Toru wouldn’t be caught dead in such a symbol of stodgy affluence.
 In fact, whenever my wife and I visited Tokyo from Okinawa (1986-92), we ate tonkatsu in the Takashimaya Department store in Nihonbashi.
-We liked its air of unchanging, resolute unhipness, like, say, Manis Restaurant of Port Huron, Michigan.
+We liked its air of resolute unhipness.

 ノルウェイの森 Noruwei no Mori 1987